-If you choose to climb "the Yellow Mountains" near Huangshan city in China during one of your ILP vacations, this small stop should not be missed!
+If you choose to hike the Yellow Mountains near Huangshan city in China during one of your vacations, you should definitely save a little time to come explore this beautiful spot.

-Even though there are about a zillion places in this country we love - we even wrote an entire Guide To Our Favorite China Destinations - we're constantly finding more, like the Hui Villages.
+Even though there are about a zillion places in this country we love, we're constantly finding more, like the Hui Villages.

 What Are These Villages?
 Where Are They?

 They're even listed as World Heritage Sites, which means it's not just ILP who thinks they're worth seeing.
-My ILP group visited Hong Village (so that's where these pictures are from) and it might look familiar because "Crouching Tiger, Hidden Dragon" did some filming in this exactly spot!
+My ILP group visited Hong Village (so that's where these pictures are from) and it might look familiar because rumor has it "Crouching Tiger, Hidden Dragon" did some filming in this exact spot!
+I can't confirm that for sure or not, but I do know this landscape is definitely movie worthy.

 Because it is so incredibly picturesque, many art students line the towns painting the views.
 You really are walking around what should be a postcard from every angle.